max-hill/virus-project/readme.md

 #### Experiment H: 14 taxa, partitions 1500 bp.

-Here we re-attempt NetRAX using only 14 taxa.
+Here we re-attempt NetRAX experiment G using only 14 taxa.
 The first 9 taxa were chosen manually to match the set that Aaron used for the bootscan information analysis.
 The remaining 11 taxa were chosen randomly from the remainin taxa.